TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Start-B1DossierLookup.md

 ```

 ## DESCRIPTION
-This function is used to perform a single lookup against the BloxOne Threat Defense Dossier
+This function is used to perform a single lookup against the Infoblox Threat Defense Dossier

 ## EXAMPLES